survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 ...
 ```

 Instead of a string, you should receive an object `{ target: 'production' }` at configuration now.
 You could pass more key-value pairs, and they would go to the `env` object.
-It's important to note that if you set `--env foo` while setting `--env.target`, the string overrides the object.
+If you set `--env foo` while setting `--env.target`, the string overrides the object.

 W> Webpack 2 changed argument behavior compared to webpack 1.
 You are not allowed to pass custom parameters through the CLI anymore.
 Instead, it's better to go through the `--env` mechanism if you need to do this.